Digital X-Ray and Intraoral Camera Technology – Anchorage

 Myotronics K-7 Computer-Aided Muscle Analyzer and J-5 TENS Therapy

-Our Anchorage TMJ dentists use this technology to find your precise “neuromuscular bite position.”
+Our TMJ dentists use this technology to find your precise “neuromuscular bite position.”
 Aside from TMJ relief, having the correct bite also ensures that your dentistry is comfortable and less likely to wear or fracture with time.

 Digital Imaging – View Your New Smile in Advance